Blinded experiment: Post-study unblinding

 Post-study unblinding is the release of masked data upon completion of a study.
-In clinical studies, post-study unblinding serves to inform subjects of their treatment allocation.
+In clinical studies, post-study unblinding informs subjects of their treatment allocation.
 Removing a blind upon completion of a study is never mandatory, but is typically performed as a courtesy to study participants.
 Unblinding that occurs after the conclusion of a study is not a source of bias, because data collection and analysis are both complete at this time.

 Premature unblinding

 Premature unblinding is any unblinding that occurs before the conclusion of a study.
 In contrast with post-study unblinding, premature unblinding is a source of bias.
 A code-break procedure dictates when a subject should be unblinded prematurely.
-A code-break procedure should only allow for unblinding in cases of emergency.
-Unblinding that occurs in compliance with code-break procedure is strictly documented and reported.
+A code-break procedure should allow unblinding only in cases of emergency.
+Unblinding that occurs in compliance with the code-break procedure is strictly documented and reported.

-Premature unblinding may also occur when a participant infers from experimental conditions information that has been masked to them.
+Premature unblinding may also occur when a participant infers, from the experimental conditions, information that has been masked from him.
 A common cause for unblinding is the presence of side effects (or effects) in the treatment group.
 In pharmacological trials, premature unblinding can be reduced with the use of an active placebo, which conceals treatment allocation by ensuring the presence of side effects in both groups.
 However, side effects are not the only cause of unblinding; any perceptible difference between the treatment and control groups can contribute to premature unblinding.

-A problem arises in the assessment of blinding because asking subjects to guess masked information may prompt them to try to infer that information.
+A problem arises in assessing blinding because asking subjects to guess masked information may prompt them to infer it.
 Researchers speculate that this may contribute to premature unblinding.
 Furthermore, it has been reported that some subjects of clinical trials attempt to determine if they have received an active treatment by gathering information on social media and message boards.
 While researchers counsel patients not to use social media to discuss clinical trials, their accounts are not monitored.
 This behavior is believed to be a source of unblinding.
 CONSORT standards and good clinical practice guidelines recommend the reporting of all premature unblinding.
 In practice, unintentional unblinding is rarely reported.

 Significance

 Bias due to poor blinding tends to favor the experimental group, resulting in inflated effect size and risk of false positives.
 Success or failure of blinding is rarely reported or measured; it is implicitly assumed that experiments reported as "blind" are truly blind.
-Critics have pointed out that without assessment and reporting, there is no way to know if a blind succeeded.
+Critics have pointed out that without assessment and reporting, there is no way to know if blinding succeeded.
 This shortcoming is especially concerning given that even a small error in blinding can produce a statistically significant result in the absence of any real difference between test groups when a study is sufficiently powered (i.e. statistical significance is not robust to bias).
 As such, many statistically significant results in randomized controlled trials may be caused by error in blinding.
 Some researchers have called for the mandatory assessment of blinding efficacy in clinical trials.